morgam7/pands-weekly-tasks/README.md

 This is the repository containing all the weekly tasks for the Programming and Scripting module of the [Higher Diploma in Science in Data Analytics given by ATU Galway-Mayo](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics).
 My lecturer was [Andrew Beatty](https://github.com/andrewbeattycourseware?tab=overview&from=2022-12-01&to=2022-12-31).
 Each week he set us the task of writing a simple python program using the new skills we had learnt.

-To create this repository, I installed Python using [Anaconda](https://www.anaconda.com/download) and as a text editor and terminal I used [Visual Studio Code](https://code.visualstudio.com/).
+To create this repository, I installed Python using [Anaconda](https://www.anaconda.com/download), and I used [Visual Studio Code](https://code.visualstudio.com/) as a text editor and terminal.

 ## Week 1: Hello World!